apostrophecms/docs/docs/reference/module-options.md

 ### `label` (for widgets)

 `label` should be set to a text string to be used in the area menu.
-If not set, Apostrophe will convert the module `name` meta property to a readable label by removing `-widget` from the end, splitting the `name` on dashes and underscores, then capitalizing the first letter of each word.
+If not set, Apostrophe will convert the module `name` meta property to a readable label by removing `-widget` from the end, splitting the `name` on dashes and underscores, and capitalizing the first letter of each word.

 #### Example